PSPDFKit/react-native/README.md

   ```xml
 <item name="colorPrimary">#3C97C9</item>
   ```
-13. Replace the default component from `index.android.js` with a simple touch area to present the bundled PDF:
+13. Replace the default component from `YourApp/index.android.js` with a simple touch area to present a PDF document from the local device filesystem:

   ```javascript
   import React, { Component } from 'react';